vogelrh/AirSense/README.md

 # AirSense

-A Linux C-based application that periodically reads air quality data from two sensors (Bosh BME680 & Plantower PMS5003) and sends the data across a MQTT channel as a JSON object.
+A Linux C application that periodically reads air quality data from two sensors (Bosh BME680 & Plantower PMS5003) and sends the data across a MQTT channel as a JSON object.

 The app reads the BME680 sensor with the BSEC library on Linux (e.g. Raspberry Pi) and reads the PMS5003 sensor with a custom library included in the project.
 Optionally the app can be configured to only output data from the BME680 sensor.

 ## Credit
-This project is a fork of an [alexh.name](https://github.com/alexh-name/bsec_bme680_linux) project with the addition of a MQTT libary by [Liam Bindle](https://github.com/LiamBindle/MQTT-C) and a PMS5003 sensor library developed by myself.
+This project is a fork of an [alexh.name](https://github.com/alexh-name/bsec_bme680_linux) project with the addition of a MQTT library by [Liam Bindle](https://github.com/LiamBindle/MQTT-C) and a PMS5003 sensor library developed by myself.

 ## Intro

-This app is designed to run on a Linxu SoC such as the Raspberry Pi Zero and will continously send air quality data from the [BME680 sensor](https://www.bosch-sensortec.com/en/bst/products/all_products/bme680) and the [Plantower PMS5003](http://www.aqmd.gov/docs/default-source/aq-spec/resources-page/plantower-pms5003-manual_v2-3.pdf) sensor across a MQTT channel.
+This app is designed to run on a Linxu SoC such as the Raspberry Pi Zero and will continuously send air quality data from the [BME680 sensor](https://www.bosch-sensortec.com/en/bst/products/all_products/bme680) and the [Plantower PMS5003](http://www.aqmd.gov/docs/default-source/aq-spec/resources-page/plantower-pms5003-manual_v2-3.pdf) sensor across a MQTT channel.

 For the BME680 sensor, it utilizes the